 On September 13, 2018, PVPC sent out a press release indicating that a second public outreach meeting would take place on September 17, 2018 and also to inform the public that a draft of the Middlefield Hazard Mitigation Plan had been placed on PVPC's website.
 The release also indicated that hard copies were available at PVPC's offices and at Middlefield Town Hall, and that all residents, businesses and other concerned parties of Middlefield were encouraged to comment on the plan by e-mailing or calling staff contacts at PVPC or the Town.
+In addition, the Town posted fliers in key locations throughout Middlefield inviting any interested parties to attend.
+The meeting was attended by many members of the Hazard Mitigation Committee and a member of the public that attended the first public meeting.
 In general, participants agreed with the risk assessment and mitigation strategies selected during this planning process.
-In addition, the Town posted fliers in key locations throughout Middlefield inviting any interested parties to attend.
+There was some concern that the mitigation actions selected to address the communication issues in town will not be enough to ameliorate all of the issues.